conifer-dev/Aeni/README.md

 Aeni allows you to quickly and easily animate your spritesheet in your Raylib for Swift project!
 It divides the process into two simple steps to create a working animation.

+Aeni is a shortened word for *"aenimeisheon"* in Korean.

 Instructions
 =====
 Getting Aeni set up and running is easy, you can have it ready to go in no more than three minutes!